myndatlas/myndatlas.github.io/_notes/Public/How I got here.md

 Although I've made a lot of headway, there continues to be a bit of chaos as I deveop better practices and learn more about the many options available in Obsidian.
 There's quite a lot to learn, but my note-system no longer feels quite so unwieldy and I can much more easily find what I need to and am slowly knocking it all into a more useful order.

+Recent influences that have helped immensely include [Eleanor Konik](https://www.eleanorkonik.com) and [Bryan Jenks](https://www.bryanjenks.dev).

 I primarily use iOS devices (iPhone and iPad) and am experimenting with an old Mac that I'm surprised hasn't died on me yet.
-I also have a [[Raspberry Pi 400]] that is always on and backing up to github.
+I also have a [[Raspberry Pi 400]] that is always on for backups and syncing to github.